jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If we could educate the polar bear about evolution, she would know her place in the story of Life.
 She could then assess what innovations polar bears need to prosper in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or polar bears should hunt in packs to kill reindeer.
 Maybe the mighty flesh eaters should go south and diversify their diet with berries, grubs, and roots.

-Whatever new form evolution will eventually find, if polar bears knew about evolution, they could roll their own dice until they find the adaptations that'll bring prosperity.
+Whatever new form evolution will eventually find, if polar bears knew about evolution, they could roll their own dice until they find the adaptations they need to bring prosperity.
 At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk in circles, struggling to find food in a changed environment.

-We know polar bears and other species are in trouble because paleontologists, biologists, genealogists, and other specialists have mapped millions of species' habits, linages, and physiologies.
-This extensive knowledge base lets scientists inform humanity about many creatures' history, status, and future.
+We know polar bears, and other species, are in trouble because paleontologists, biologists, genealogists, and other specialists have mapped millions of species' habits, linages, and physiologies.
+This extensive knowledge base lets scientists inform humanity about the history, status, and future of many creatures.

 Here's a question: Do we know our fate like we know the polar bears?
 Given how much anger, angst, and confusion we have in our politics, the answer is no.

 This book will teach you about human evolution.
 Our story is the same as all other lifeforms.
 The environment is constantly changing, requiring Life to always play catch up and look for someone with updated adaptations to better harvest resources and procreate.

 We think we understand Life's requirement to evolve.
 Almost every person, company, and ideology says they embrace innovation.
-But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from all over society show we don't know how to drop adopt the new adaptations we need to prosper.
+But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from all over society show we don't know how to drop old ways of iving and adopt the new adaptations we need to prosper.

-So, this book will teach how to embrace evolution, roll your own dice, ease your pain, and harness innovation.
+So, this book will teach how to ease your pain and roll your own dice to harness innovation.

 Because animals sadly can't change their genes.
 They must endure the pain of "survival of the fittest" to evolve.
 We can change our fate by updating our characteristics with modern technology to harness resources better.
 Keep reading, and you'll learn how to use politics to evolve humanity and upgrade Life on Earth.